arnold-c/PhD-Dissertation/chapter_6/synthesis.typ

 My analysis does not represent a true optimization; the partial observation of the system necessitates decisions and actions be made on the basis of incomplete information.
 In particular, the true outbreak status (and $R_"E"$) are never known, and can only be inferred.
 As a result, incorrect inferences will be made and the need to prioritize the speed of outbreak detection and response against the false positive rate of alerts will depend upon the costs associated with each, which changes by region, and over time.
-In Chapters 4 & 5 I provide equal weight to the associated alert speed and specificity metrics utilized in the system's evaluation.
+In @outbreak-detection & @ews I provide equal weight to the associated alert speed and specificity metrics utilized in the system's evaluation.
 In locations that experience large, devastating, outbreaks, where response mobilization may be heavily delayed, a greater premium could be placed on sensitive alert systems, if only to launch an active preliminary investigation.
 Furthermore, the evaluation of each alert threshold, be that incidence-based alert triggers for reactive surveillance programs, or EWS-based approaches for proactive systems, was conducted at the 'optimal' set of hyperparameters.
 This approach requires mapping the performance of each test across a wide range of possible parameter values and combinations.